 The Honeymooners lasted for one season.
-Granted, it was one season of 39 episodes (actors used to actually have to work), but it’s still only one season.
+Granted, it was one season of 39 episodes (actors used to actually have to work) and there were other sketches featuring the characters on other shows, but it’s still only one season.
 The main reason it’s remembered is that the show The Flintstones was directly based off of it.
-Also, it was one of the funniest things on TV in the 50s that didn’t have Lucille Ball.
+Also, it was one of the funniest things on TV in the 1950s that didn’t have Lucille Ball.

 This episode has 3 things going for it.
 The first is that it’s the funniest of Ralph Kramden’s (Jackie Gleason) famous “get rich quick” schemes.
 The second is that it mocks pretty much every telemarketing product, including ones that didn’t even exist yet.
-The last is a moment that can’t happen much in tv anymore.
-Since the Honeymooners was always filmed live with no re-shoots, or even rehearsals for most scenes, accidents could happen and still make it to film.
+The last is that it had a moment that can’t happen much in TV anymore.
+Since The Honeymooners was always filmed live with no re-shoots, or even rehearsals for most scenes, accidents could happen and still make it to film.
 This episode has the funniest error the show ever had, and displays exactly how quick Jackie Gleason was on his feet.

 The Honeymooners never bothered to care much about nailing lines exactly, because real conversations don’t work perfectly, but this episode featured more than usual, even in the parts of the episode where they weren’t supposed to happen.
 Then, during the fake ad segment, the “Handy Housewife Helper” malfunctions and flings a blade offstage.
 Gleason goes off to retrieve it, ad-libbing a line about how the Helper is good for “spear fishing.”
 Ultimately, because the fake pitch fails more than usual, the bit succeeds more than it should.